Human Resources → Educator Certification → Current Educators → Salary Advancement Information

 Qualifying for Advanced Salary Placement

-Employees who qualify for a salary lane change will move to the new lane and receive a one-time lump sum payment of $1,200 (prorated for part-time educators).
-There will be no retroactive payment.
-Salary lane changes will occur no later than the second pay period after all required and verified official documentation of eligibility is submitted to the Department of Certification & Continuing Education/Attn: Certification Unit.
-Yearly "salary schedules" can be accessed on the ERSC Web site.
+Salary lane changes will occur no later than the second pay period after all required and verified official documentation of eligibility is submitted to the Certification Unit.
+Yearly "salary schedules" can be accessed on the ERSC Web site

 Overview of Salary Lanes